Student Visa | London Film Academy

 Who is my Licensed Immigration Sponsor?

 All applicants under the Student visa category need a sponsor - your sponsor will be the London Film Academy (LFA).
-LFA is on the 'Register of Sponsors Licensed under the Points Based System' and we have Student Sponsor - Track Record rating.
+LFA is on the 'Register of Sponsors Licensed under the Points Based System' and we have a 'Higher Education Provider with a Track Record of Compliance' sponsor rating.

 What is a Confirmation of Acceptance of Studies (CAS) and how do I get this?